ringcentral/ringcentral-api-docs/docs/team-messaging/quick-start/ruby.md

 ## Create a Glip team

-### Install RingCentral Node JS SDK
+### Install RingCentral SDK gem

 ```bash
 $ gem install ringcentral-sdk
 ```

-### Create and Edit create-glip-team.js
+### Create and Edit create-glip-team.rb

-Create a file called `create-glip-team.js`.
+Create a file called `create-glip-team.rb`.
 Be sure to edit the variables in ALL CAPS with your app and user credentials.

 ```ruby
 require 'ringcentral'